Compare 60 lenders in under 2 minutesLoan Amount

 Insurance Premium Funding

 While many consumer insurance products include the option of paying premiums in monthly instalments, an instalment payment plan is not usually available on insurance policies.
 Some commercial insurances attract significantly large premiums which are payable annually.
 When the due date arrives, making the payment can place considerable pressure on the cash flow.
-But defaulting on the premium payment or late payment may put the business at risk of not being covered by the insurance policy.
+But defaulting on the premium payment or late payment may put the venture at risk of not being covered by the insurance policy.

 For this purpose, Insurance Premium Funding, referred to in financial services as IPF, is available.
-This is a specialist lending facility which is offered by a specialist group of lenders and enables businesses continuity of insurance coverage while paying the premium in instalments.
+This is a specialist lending facility which is offered by a specialist group of lenders and enables enterprises continuity of insurance coverage while paying the premium in instalments.

 - Negotiations will include establishing the interest rate, the term of the loan – one-off or ongoing, the number of instalments, and the fee structure.

 - The lender extends the total amount of the premium to the entity to pay by the due date.

 - The entity then repays the lender on pre-arranged terms.